-As usual in the theory of zeta functions, the proofs of Theorems \ref{untwisted_theorem} and \ref{twisted_theorem} begin by expressing the zeta function in the critical strip via an approximate functional equation which expresses the zeta function as the sum of two Dirichlet polynomials, each of length square root of the conductor.
-In the case of the untwisted zeta functions, this is obtained from the general theory of Dirichlet series with a functional equation, while in the case of the twisted functions, we derive such an expression directly from the theory of orbital zeta functions of prehomogeneous vector spaces.
+As usual in the theory of zeta functions, the proof of Theorem \ref{untwisted_theorem} begins by expressing the zeta function in the critical strip via an approximate functional equation which expresses the zeta function as the sum of two Dirichlet polynomials, each of length square root of the conductor.
+The theory of such functional equations for prehomogeneous vector space zeta functions was first developed by Sato and Shintani \cite{SS74}, with extensions to larger classes of zeta functions in works of Yukie \cite{Y93} and Saito \cite{S03}.
 The coefficients in these Dirichlet polynomials are expressed as a sum over binary cubic forms restricted to a fundamental domain for the action of $\SL_2(\zed)\backslash \SL_2(\bR)$.
-In the untwisted case, Bhargava's averaging trick \cite{B05} is used to average over many fundamental domains in order to bound the contribution of the lattice points in the cusp; in the cusp-form twisted case, this difficulty is avoided due to the rapid decay of the cusp form, which leads to the better error term.
+Bhargava's averaging trick \cite{B05} is used to average over many fundamental domains in order to bound the contribution of the lattice points in the cusp.
 Having trimmed away the cusps, the points now lie essentially within a compact neighborhood of the identity; van der Corput's inequality is used to obtain cancellation in exponential sums in which the phase has controlled partial derivatives.